Toasted-ctrl/api_storage/README.md

 In this tool I also wanted to cover management functions, such as authentication through an API key (stored as a hash in the database), as well as user management if you're an admin.
 Additionally it provides some features to interact with the data we've stored in the 'ingest' table.
 The API is built on the FastAPI library.
 ## Future updates
 There is still some work left to do.
 I would like to:
-- Write tests for the data_service class
-- Write tests for the user_service class
 - Expand on the type of data that may be ingested
 ## Tech stack
 - PostgreSQL